 It is central to the stability of our walk with God.
-If the faith and obedience of the elect may be ultimately attributed to their own will, rather than the efficacy of the cross, then Christ is a partial savior only and deserves only a part of the glory.
+If the faith and the obedience of the elect are ultimately attributable to their own human will, rather than the efficacy of the cross, then Christ is a partial Savior only and deserves only a part of the glory.
 We would again have a performance-based relationship with God, rather than one grounded in a work completed by God himself.